insiyam/insiyam.github.io/_posts/assignment2.md

 categories:
   - Blog
 tags:
-  - link
+  - spacial data
-  - Post Formats
+  - zanzibar
 ---
 # Commercial Licences in 1914 Zanzibar
 ##  By Fatima and Insiya